hexuanxie/PortfolioParasol/README.md

 A helpful guide for Create React App deployments with GitHub Pages can be found [here](https://create-react-app.dev/docs/deployment#github-pages).

+*Be sure to set the branch as `gh-pages` and directory as `/root` in the GitHub Pages settings.

 1. Update the homepage value ([package.json](https://github.com/mshuber1981/github-react-portfolio-template/blob/0133fcc02ab048fefcf73825d02385ffe27c3721/package.json#L3) line 3)

    ```json